SrDevGui/SrDevGui/README.md

 - 👋 Hi, I’m Guilherme Alves
 - 👀 I’m interested in ... learn java, JS, HTML, CSS
-- 🌱 I’m currently learning ... java, JS, HTML
+- 🌱 I’m currently learning ...
+JS, HTML and CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...